 My vintage book covers have been a staple for my Halloween decor for several years.
 This tutorial can also be used to create wanted posters for birthday parties, treasure maps for hunts, or used in vintage themed wedding decor.

 Want the exact same books?
 Use my free printables located in the Printable Gallery.
 Available exclusively to email subscribers.

 Upcycled – Maxwell House centerpiece

 I don’t know about you, but I love Maxwell House’s Swiss Mocha Lattes.
-I also love the containers that it comes in, because I can use them for so many different things.
+I also love the containers that it comes in because I can use them for so many different things.
 One of my favorite ways to upcycle these are to use them for flower arrangements.
-So, I have created a very simply Halloween centerpiece using just a few items.
+So, I have created a very simple Halloween centerpiece using just a few items.